-Year I Required Blocks continued Block Number Name/General Description MSCI 5104 -continued associated with them.
-Clinical correlations tie the microbes into the organ systems.
-Team-based learning components, online vignettes, and wet laboratory exercises continue the clinical perspective, and encourage self-directed as well as cooperative learning.
+Year 1 Required Blocks continued Block Number Name/General Description MSCI 5107 -continued will present the microbes with respect to the organ systems they affect.
+Students will be introduced to basic principles of host defense pertaining to infectious disease processes and prevention of disease.
+Concepts involving the development of the immune system and other immune pathologies will be covered at the beginning of year two in GPMDC.
+We will introduce basic principles of pharmacology in this block followed by detailed lectures and activities that put the antimicrobial drugs in context both pharmacologically and clinically.
+Additionally, we propose the incorporation of activities geared towards the development of clinical reasoning skills and the application of basic science principles to clinical problem solving.
+We will accomplish these goals through large group interactive learning sessions; multiple small group learning sessions; online independent learning modules; self-directed learning assignments that will use clinical vignettes, case studies, and dry laboratory exercises to reinforce concepts covered during interactive learning sessions while introducing clinical perspectives.
+These activities are designed to encourage self-directed as well as cooperative learning.
 MSCI 5106 P3/DOCS 1 This block extends throughout year 1, and provides a framework for students to learn the fundamental skills of physician-patient interactions, including professionalism, communications skills, health literacy and ethical challenges to medical practice.
 Learning occurs in classroom settings, small group forums, and community-based settings.
 The students also explore ethical, cultural, psychological and economic dimensions of clinical care in a variety of learning settings.
 This block teaches students the fundamental skills needed for physician-patient interactions, including communication skills, obtaining a complete history from a patient, and performing appropriate physical exam techniques during patient assessments.
 During the first semester, learning will occur through lecture-based teaching and hands-on practice in a simulation center that will include interviewing and examining standardized patients and using technology to reinforce learning.
 During the second semester, students will be assigned to ambulatory preceptors and will go to the preceptor's clinic office four times during the semester in order to practice the skills taught during the first semester.
-IPMD 5101 Foundations for Interprofessional Collaborative Practice
+IPMD 5101 Foundations for Interprofessional Collaborative Practice This online course introduces broad concepts related to four interprofessional core competencies for all healthcare providers.
+Online modules include: (a) roles/responsibilities, (b) interprofessional communication, (c) teams/teamwork, and (d) values/ethics for interprofessional practice.